 “What is my individual chance, using my own eggs,

 Some clinics report on pregnancy rates per cycle but skew the data in favour of cycles that have a higher number of good prognosis outcomes, younger patients, the use of donor eggs, or a higher rate of pre-genetic screening which can make success rates look better.
 At Fertility SA, we practice transparency in everything we do.
-We update our records regularly, to include all patient groups across all time periods.
+We inform our patients of the risk of multiple embryo transfer.
+We update our records regularly, and we include all patient groups across all time periods.

 As of 1st August 2016, our costs are based on insured patients with hospital cover and Medicare eligibility.
 This excludes hospital admission and anaesthetic fees (if applicable).
 The extended Medicare Safety Net was effective on 1st January 2016.
 This is a separate benefit in addition to Medicare rebates and can be applied once your out of pocket medical costs during a calendar year reach a certain level.
 The threshold is $2,056.30.
 After Medicare and other rebates, final out of pocket costs will depend on your individual circumstances.